rolandtoth/FilterBox/README.md

 An array of data attributes (or selectors with data-attributes) whose values you would like to add to the filter keywords.

+This way you can add additional keywords to match items, even they don't appear in the HTML.

 For example, if your target items are table rows, then:

 ```javascript